outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         In windows system, `FAT` is now mainly used as USB bootable stick, EFI partition, etc. For file storage, `NTFS` is a better choice.

-    10. [optional, does offer extra useful function] Thinkpad-related: `ThinkPad ACPI Laptop Extras, THINKPAD_ACPI` and `Thinkpad Hard Drive Active Protection System (hdaps), SENSORS_HDAPS` set to `M`.
-These two options are not necessary for my x220.
-The following the `dmesg | grep -i thinkpad` output.
+    10. [optional, does offer extra useful function] Thinkpad-related: `ThinkPad ACPI Laptop Extras, THINKPAD_ACPI` set to `M`.
+Not necessary for my x220.
+For `Thinkpad Hard Drive Active Protection System (hdaps), SENSORS_HDAPS`, don't enable it.
+This module is obsolete and unreliable.
+If you need this,use the package `app-laptop/tp_smapi` instead, which provides another hdaps module implementing HDAPS support.
     10. When confronted with issues related to kernel options, we can choose 'M' instead of 'Y' which might be a solution.
     10. This link [wlan0-no wireless extensions (Centrino Advanced-N)](https://forums.gentoo.org/viewtopic-t-883211.html) offer ideas on how to find out the driver information.
     11. Reference links: [Linux-3.10-x86_64 内核配置选项简介](http://www.jinbuguo.com/kernel/longterm-3_10-options.html); [Linux Kernel in a Nutshell](http://www.kroah.com/lkn/); [kernel-seeds](http://kernel-seeds.org/); [device driver check page](http://kmuto.jp/debian/hcl); [How do you get hardware info and select drivers to be kept in a kernel compiled from source](http://unix.stackexchange.com/a/97813); and [Working with Kernel Seeds](http://kernel-seeds.org/working.html).